Diet Technician Certification and Degree Program Info

 Find info for diet technician certification and degree programs.
 Read about educational prerequisites, coursework, certification requirements and career options after graduation.

 Students enrolled in an Associate of Applied Science Dietetic Technician degree program learn how to successfully obtain diet and nutrition histories from clients, screen clients for medical history, determine the dietary needs of each client, and devise appropriate nutritional plans based upon the recommendations of a registered dietitian.
 They also learn how to administer and help supervise those nutritional plans.
-Many degree programs for dietetic technicians also include courses in patient care and communication.

 Individuals interested in becoming dietetic technicians should complete a high school diploma program - preferably with an emphasis on math and science - before enrolling in an associate's degree program in the field.
 Some schools also require incoming students to take reading placement tests and prove they have a grasp of the English language before they can begin taking courses.